 No surprise then, many skincare molecules have trouble passing this protective layer.
 It slows or stops some entirely.
 Smaller molecules can sink to the lower layers.
 But others are too big so they stay on the surface.

-Skincare brands spend big money developing formulations that get deeper into your skin because they’re more effective.
-But even still, with regular use results are slow and subtle so it’s hard to see any change.
-Therefore, the cost of premium formulations often doesn’t seem worth it.
+Skincare brands spend BIG money developing formulations that get deeper into your skin because they’re more effective.
+But even with regular use, results are slow and subtle so it’s hard to see any change.
+Therefore, the cost of premium formulations often just doesn’t seem worth it.

 Let’s learn how it works.